Mobile Computing Program FAQ

 This all sounds good, but I really prefer to use a Mac.

-Apple makes fine products, but we are unable to provide a lot of support for them.
+Apple makes fine products, but we are unable to support them to the same level that we can support the MCP laptops or other PC-based systems.
 Please check out the special notice to Macintosh users on this year's Minimum Specifications webpage for more information about bringing your Mac to campus.

 How do I order the laptop package?

-To place your laptop order, log in to the Student Information System (SIS) using your nine-digit Rensselaer ID Number (RIN) and your PIN, which is your date of birth in MMDDYY format.
-We hope to begin accepting laptop orders soon, so please continue to watch this website for additional information!
+To place your laptop order, log in to the Student Information System (SIS) using your nine-digit Rensselaer ID Number (RIN) and your PIN.
+(The first time you log in, your SIS PIN is your date of birth in MMDDYY format.)
+We will be accepting laptop orders May 15, so please continue to watch this website for additional information!

-For the Fall 2015 semester, students should submit their laptop orders by Monday, June 22, 2015.
+For the Fall 2017 semester, students should submit their laptop orders by Friday, June 23, 2015 to ensure delivery during the Fall laptop distribution during Navigating Renssealer and Beyond.
 Orders received after that date will be processed on a first-come, first-served basis.
 After the initial laptop distribution at the beginning of each fall semester, the Mobile Computing Program will accept orders anytime during the school year.
 Students are eligible to participate in the Mobile Computing Program once per academic year (July to June.)

 What if I have questions?